mr-elanos/Landing_doctor/README.md

-# Lending_doctor
+# Landing_doctor

-Lending page for psychiatrist.
+Landing page for psychiatrist.
 In this project:
+- HTML5;
+- CSS flexbox and CSS Grid Layout;
-- used SASS/SCSS, JS, Jquery;
+- SASS/SCSS, JS, Jquery;
 - burger-menu, modals, accordions.
 All with animation;
 - form with real-time refresh (for ajax using in future).
 There is this finished project on my page with backend, using python/django;
-- semantic tags;
 - responsive design;
 - optimized images;
+- semantic tags
 - green zone google PageSpeed.

 https://mr-elanos.github.io/Lending_doctor/